alangibson27/plus-f/site/content/blog/if-you-only-do-one-thing.md

 ```

 All I then had to do was write the implementation of the DSL (easy enough), and then I had a full set of tests
-available from the outset, against which I could code the Java version of Plus-F. Class-by-class, I converted
+available from the outset, against which I could code the Java version of +F. Class-by-class, I converted
 the tests and then wrote the code to pass them, and in little over a month I was back to the same point I'd reached in
 Python without too much effort.
 Full-on TDD to the rescue!

 Of course, it would be out of character if the faint glimmer of success I saw in the distance wasn't subsequently
 extinguished by an act of stupidity, laziness, or (in this case) both.

-Processor emulation isn't the only complex thing I had to tackle when writing Plus-F. Tape loading was another
+Processor emulation isn't the only complex thing I had to tackle when writing +F. Tape loading was another
 tricky area, and emulating it properly is surprisingly fiddly.
 There's a [remarkably well-documented specification]
 (http://www.worldofspectrum.org/TZXformat.html) of the TZX emulated tape format, and in theory all that's required is
 to turn the contents of a TZX file into a stream of 0s and 1s which can be fed bit-by-bit into the emulated Spectrum.